 Designed for only hard floors

-In our tests, the Shark VACMOP was praised for its slim, cordless design and easy gliding motion.
-Even among a field of lightweight vac-mops, this one stood out to our tester as being noticeably light and easy to maneuver, making it a good choice if you have restricted mobility or need an ultra-light vacuum for quick cleaning sessions.
+In our tests, we appreciated this Shark VACMOP's slim, cordless design and easy gliding motion.
+Even among a field of lightweight vac-mops, this one stood out to us as being noticeably light and easy to maneuver, making it a good choice if you have restricted mobility or need an ultra-light vacuum for quick cleaning sessions.
 The tank with cleaning solution is integrated into the body of the vacuum and the cleaning pad has a chamber for dirt collection, while a light on the floor head illuminates areas in need of attention.
-Our tester’s one point of criticism for the usability of the Shark VACMOP is that you have to continuously hold the power button during operation.
+Our one primary point of criticism for the usability of the Shark VACMOP is that you have to continuously hold the power button during operation.
 However, it has exceptionally quiet noise levels that increase user comfort while the vacuum is on.

 No hair wrap